J4ck4b14/ReturnVector/README.md

 The weapon damages on the way out and on recall.
 Throwing it creates a temporary commitment: the player loses their primary offense, enemies continue moving, and the return path becomes a second attack that can be shaped through positioning and the environment.

+This project was made in under a week and it still contains some bugs.

 ## Open the project

 - Unity: **6000.0.56f1**